Commentary: We lived fine without air conditioning for a very long time

 One of Frigo’s projects was a school in Mozambique with architect Francis Kéré, who designed an award-winning natural climatic primary school in his home town Gando, Burkina Faso, and the Serpentine Pavilion in London.

-The school is 12 to 15 degrees Celcius cooler than outside thanks to clay firebricks, passive ventilation and a two-layer roof.
+The school is 12 to 15 degrees Celsius cooler than outside thanks to clay firebricks, passive ventilation and a two-layer roof.

 But even so, Frigo says that “people complain a bit” about the heat and many clients still demand air conditioning, which conveys social status.